 Roads.
 At step 5, once the content has been pasted into the new empty spreadsheet, some values need to be fixed.
 For the values under the 'Actual Speed of Traffic on Adjacent Road (F12)' column, replace the special 'less than or equal to' character with the two characters '<=' and replace the special 'greater than or equal to' character with the two characters '>='.

 If you try to save the CSV file without make this change the CSV file contains the '?' character and when imported the drop down value is not matched.

 - When importing Structure/Parapet hazards, if there are parapets that protect Road or Railway hazards, these references will have to be re-established once parapet hazards are imported (on individual hazard import hazard Id references cannot be guaranteed to be the same hazard so are left blank). - Hardshoulder / hardstrip width & Verge width hazards.
 The "Width of adjacent Hardshoulder / Hardstrip" column found in version 1.3 of the RRRAP spreadsheet has now been split into two separate columns (A) and (B).
 Due to this, the "Width of adjacent Hardshoulder / Hardstrip" value will not be imported.
-The Designer will need to populate the Hardshoulder / Hardstrip (A) and (B) fields taking into account the previous single value and the new guidance for determining Hardshoulder / Hardstrip values.
+The Designer will need to manually populate the Hardshoulder / Hardstrip (A) and (B) fields taking into account the previous single value and the new guidance for determining Hardshoulder / Hardstrip values. - For earthwork hazards the 'nature of hazard' column values must be changed once imported via the hazard edit page to 'falling' or 'rising'.
+For railway hazards, the angle of psb has to be manually entered via the individual Railway Hazard's edit page after importing.